• Skip to primary navigation

 • Sprinkle bread crumbs over salmon, pressing gently so that bread crumb layer sticks to dijon layer.

-• Bake for 10-12 minutes (for a 1 inch thick salmon fillet), or just until salmon flakes apart easily in the center when tested with a fork.
+• Bake for about 10-12 minutes (for a 1 inch thick salmon fillet), or just until salmon flakes apart easily in the center when tested with a fork.

 Equipment Recommendations